 Slider size: In short, it can be really different because of the nature of the different sliders, but with the 1200×600 px you can’t go wrong.
 Doesn’t really matter if it’s a boxed, a full width, or a full page slider, this size will be a great starting point.

 Slider settings: Smart Slider 3 is one of the most advanced slider plugins on the market so there is a ton of options.
 For example you should go to the General tab and find the perfect main animation for your slider.
 This is the only essential animation which will move your slides.
 On the Size tab you will find every height and width related settings, here I really like to use the maximum slider height.
 Mostly because on a bigger screen the slider can scale up really big without this setting.
-Last but not least you should consider to use the autoplay.
+Last but not least you should consider to use the slider autoplay.

 Controls: Scroll down a little bit and you will find the control settings like the arrows, bullets and thumbnails.
 This is a key moment to add a good navigation to your slider.
 The easiest step if you choose an arrow, later maybe you will build your own navigation with layers.